Child Custody Lawyers in Los Angeles

 Contact Our Los Angeles Child Custody Lawyers

 If you have questions about an existing or impending child custody arrangement, the legal team at The Sands Law Group APLC can help.
 Our experienced, compassionate Los Angeles child custody attorneys have helped countless families protect the rights and best interests of their children.
 We will review the details of your unique situation to determine the best legal strategy for moving forward, and remain by your side throughout the entirety of your case.
-Contact us today for a confidential consultation about your case.
+Contact us today for a free case evaluation about your case.ย

 TOLL-FREE: 855-SANDS4U